opengisch/talks_revealmd/README.md

 ## Overview

-The goal of this repo is to template elegant slides with opengis.ch themes.
-It allows you to write with simple markdown syntax, so no need to get your hands into HTML, CSS, and JS.
+The goal of this repo is to template elegant slides with [**opengis.ch**](https://www.opengis.ch/) themes, based on the awesome [`reveal-md`](https://www.npmjs.com/package/reveal-md) plugin.
+So you can quickly draft presentations with simple markdown syntax, without getting into HTML, CSS, and JS.

 * [Overview](#overview)
 * [Creating and editing presentations on the fly](#creating-and-editing-presentations-on-the-fly)